theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > There was a   dead  silence instantly , and Alice thought to herself , “ I   wonder what
 # W?
-V   D/P NSg/J NSg/V   J/R       .
+V   D/P NSg/J NSg/V   R         .
 V/C NPr   NSg/V   P  I       . .
 ISg NSg/V  NSg/I
 > they will     do     next    !
 If    they had any   sense , they’d take  the roof off       . ” After a
 # IPl  NPrSg/VX NSg/VX NSg/J/P .
 NSg/C IPl  V   I/R/D NSg/V .
 W?
 NSg/V D   NSg  NSg/V/J/P . .
 J/P   D/P
 > minute or      two , they began moving  about again , and Alice heard the Rabbit say   , “ A